asavelangwenya/Shopping-Trends./README.md

 # 🚘 PROJECT OVERVIEW

-The objective of this project is to design an interactive and user-friendly Power BI dashboard that delivers rich insights into:
+I designed an interactive and user-friendly Power BI dashboard that delivers rich insights into:

 **Customer Segmentation** – understanding different customer groups and their behaviors.

-**Product Performance** – analyzing product trends, top performers, and underperformers.
+**Product Performance** – analyzing product trends, top performers, underperformers and fluctuations of product turnover rate  by season.

 **Revenue Analysis** – tracking revenue drivers, growth trends, and areas of improvement.

 This dashboard is built to support data-driven decision-making by presenting complex information in a clear and accessible way.
-One example involves calculating month-over-month growth in service appointments, where I used a CTE combined with the LAG() function to compare monthly totals — a useful technique in trend analysis and reporting.

 ## 📌QUESTIONS SOLVED
 - **QUESTION 1**